percygt/portfolio/README.md

 # Intro
 Hi.
-I'm Percy and this is my portfolio website built with ReactJS and Sass.
+I'm Percy and this is my portfolio website built with ReactJS and CSS/SASS.
-You may view the live portfolio via the ghpages link below. https://percygt.github.io/portfolio/
+You may view the live portfolio via the ghpages link provided below. https://percygt.github.io/portfolio/

 # Getting Started with Create React App